 When educators learn about the devastating impact of ACES and toxic stress on a child’s developing brain and behavior, they often remark, “Well, now what?”

-In this interactive training, participants learn to create a classroom that generates psychological safety and invites emotional and behavioral regulation via the nervous system.
+In this interactive training, participants learn to create a classroom that generates psychological safety and invites emotional and behavioral regulation via the somatosensory and autonomic nervous systems.
 Participants take a deep dive into a regulated learning environment; and they learn by doing.
-They explore sensory tools and “bottom-up” strategies for self-regulation in addition to engaging in four kinds of classroom practices (connectors, activators, settlers, affirmations) that quiet the primitive brain and open pathways to connection and learning.
-This training promises to be fun, engaging, connecting, and inspirational to the educator looking to apply trauma-informed practices in the classroom.
+They explore sensory tools and “bottom-up” strategies for self-regulation in addition to engaging in four kinds of classroom practices (Connectors, Activators, Settlers, Affirmations) that quiet the primitive brain and open pathways to connection and learning.
+The Regulated Classroom© enhances educator capacity for self and co-regulation.

 REPAIRING EDUCATOR BURNOUT